horse with sunrise

 Ask yourself whether your horse has any of the following risk factors

-• 4 years old or under
+• 5 years and under

 • Grazing with youngstock